dockstore/dockstore/_docs/getting-started-with-docker.md

 COPY bin/bamstats /usr/local/bin/
 RUN chmod a+x /usr/local/bin/bamstats
 ```
 This copies the local helper script `bamstats` from the git checkout directory to `/usr/local/bin`.
-This is an important example, it shows how to use `COPY` to copy files in the git directory structure to inside the Docker image.
+This is an important example; it shows how to use `COPY` to copy files in the git directory structure to inside the Docker image.
 After copying to `/usr/local/bin` the script is made runnable by all users.

 ```Dockerfile
 RUN groupadd -r -g 1000 ubuntu && useradd -r -g ubuntu -u 1000 ubuntu